apache/incubator-devlake-website/docs/06-Glossary.md

 ### Data Connections
 **A data connection is a specific instance of a data source that stores information such as `endpoint` and `auth`.** A single data source can have one or more data connections (e.g. two Jira instances).
 Currently, DevLake supports one data connection for GitHub, GitLab and Jenkins, and multiple connections for Jira.

-You can set up a new data connection either during the first step of creating a blueprint, or in Connections in the navigation menu.
+You can set up a new data connection either during the first step of creating a blueprint, or in the Connections page that can be accessed from the navigation bar.
 Because one single data connection can be resued in multiple blueprints, you can update the information of a particular data connection in Connections, to ensure all its associated blueprints will run properly.
 For example, you may want to update your GitHub token in a data connection if it goes expired.

 ### Data Scope
-**In a blueprint, each data connection has its own set of data scope configurations.** For instance, the data scope settings of a GitHub connection consists of two parts: repository names ({user_name/repo_name}) and [data entities](06-Glossary.md#data-entities) (e.g. Issue Tracking, Source Code Management).
+**In a blueprint, each data connection has one or more sets of data scope configurations.** The data scope selection includes Github or Gitlab repositories, Jira boards and [data entities](06-Glossary.md#data-entities) (e.g. Issue Tracking and Source Code Management).
+The fields for data scope configuration vary according to different data sources.

-The data scope for any data connection is defined in the second step of creating a blueprint.
+As mentioned in the Blueprint diagram, the reason for choosing one vs. multiple sets of data scope is based on if you want to configure a unified set of transformation rules for the entire data collection, or you need distinct sets of transformation rules for different parts of the data collection(e.g. if you use different sets of labels across multiple GitHub repositories).

-To learn more about the default data scope of each data source or data plugin, please refer to [Data Support](04-DataModels/02-DataSupport.md).
+To learn more about the default data scope of all data sources and data plugins, please refer to [Data Support](04-DataModels/02-DataSupport.md).

 ### Data Entities
-**Data entities refer to the domain entities of the five domains(Issue Tracking, Source Code Management, Code Review, CI/CD and Cross-Domain).** Data entities are selected during defining the data scope.
+**Data entities refer to the domain entities of the five domains: Issue Tracking, Source Code Management, Code Review, CI/CD and Cross-Domain.**

 For instance, if you wish to pull Source Code Management data from GitHub and Issue Tracking data from Jira, you can check the corresponding data entities during setting the data scope of these two data connections.

 Although data entities and domain entities technically can be used interchangeably, data entities are typically used in the DevLake Configuration UI to reduce the learning curves of the DevLake data models.
 For detailed definition of all data entities/domain entities, please refer to [Domain Layer Schema](04-DataModels/01-DevLakeDomainLayerSchema.md).

 ### Transformation Rules
-**Transformation rules are a collection of configurations that allow you to customize the methods in which DevLake normalizes raw data for query and metric computation.**
+**Transformation rules are a collection of methods that allow you to customize how DevLake normalizes raw data for query and metric computation.** Each set of data scope is strictly acompanied with one set of transformation rules.

-For instance, you can map different values (e.g. your GitHub issue labels) to the DevLake preset values (e.g. Requirement, Bug and Incident).
-DevLake uses these normalized values to design specialized dashboards, such as the Weekly Bug Retro dashboard.
-Although configuring transformation rules is not mandatory, if you leave the rules blank or have not configured correctly, only the basic dashboards (e.g. GitHub Basic Metrics) will be displayed as expected, while the specialized dashboards will not.
+DevLake uses these normalized values to design advanced dashboards, such as the Weekly Bug Retro dashboard.
+Although configuring transformation rules is not mandatory, if you leave the rules blank or have not configured correctly, only the basic dashboards (e.g. GitHub Basic Metrics) will be displayed as expected, while the advanced dashboards will not.

-In a blueprint, the data scope for each data connetion can have one or multiple sets of transformation rules.
-For instance, you can configure a unified set of transformation rules for a particular GitHub connection with multiple repositories at once; or if you wish to configure a distinct set of rules for each repository (e.g. different labels used in multiple repositories), you can also do so by adding each repository separately to the data connection and configure their individual transformation rules.

 ### Historical Runs
 **A historical run of a blueprint is an actual excecution of the data collection and transformation [tasks](06-Glossary.md#tasks) defined in the blueprint at its creation.** A list of historical runs of a blueprint is the entire running history of that blueprint, whether excecuted automatically or manually.
 Historical runs can be triggered in three ways: